Open-MBEE/exec-mms/docs/modules/json.rst

 JSON
 ====

-The JSON Module provides data objects for marshalling JSON to and from Java POJOs
+The JSON Module provides data objects for marshalling JSON to and from POJOs